mikemel21/CIS-350-Term-Project/docs/software_requirements_specification.md

 1. Interface
     * The interface shall be pleasing to the eye.
     * The interface shall have a dark mode and light mode options.
+    * Up to 20 solutions shall be displayed on the solutions page.

 2. Usability
     * The app shall be able to be used by more than 5 people at a time.